Survey: Wisconsin voters worried about nation's direction

 TRAVERSE CITY, Mich.
 (AP) — Despite optimism about the economy, most Wisconsin voters in Tuesday's midterm election feared the nation is heading downhill amid worries about health care and other issues, according to a wide-ranging survey of the American electorate.

-Roughly six in 10 of the state's voters casting ballots for governor, U.S. Senate and members of Congress described the country as on the wrong track while about four in 10 said things are going in the right direction, AP VoteCast found.
+Of the state's voters casting ballots for governor, U.S. Senate and members of Congress, 56 percent described the country as on the wrong track while 42 percent said things are going in the right direction, AP VoteCast found.

 RACE FOR SENATE

-Democratic U.S. Sen. Tammy Baldwin won a second term over Republican Leah Vukmir with backing among voters under age 45, while she also appeared to have a slight advantage with older voters.
+Younger voters also were decisive in the re-election of Democratic U.S. Sen. Tammy Baldwin, who was backed by nearly two-thirds of the under-45 age group.
+Republican challenger Leah Vukmir fared better with older voters, but even they were about evenly divided.

-Voters with a college education favored Baldwin, who also led by a smaller margin among voters without a college degree.
+Voters with a college education favored Baldwin by a solid 60 percent to 40 percent, while narrowly carrying voters without a college degree.

 "She's the first openly gay person to serve in the Senate, and that's a hugely important point of pride," said Amy Franklin Bailey, 42, a Democrat from Green Bay.
 "Once upon a time, we were known as this progressive state.
 Her election was a testimony to that."